DigiBP/Team-Ricola/README.md

 **Discretion:** The chatbot provides a private and discreet setting for people who prefer to discuss their health issues confidentially.

-**Personalized recommendations:** By analyzing previous orders, the chatbot can make personalized medication recommendations, enhancing customer satisfaction.

-**Information on side effects and interactions:** The chatbot can provide information on medication side effects and drug interactions to ensure customer safety.

 **Scalability:** The chatbot can handle multiple user interactions simultaneously, making it more scalable than relying solely on human staff.

 ___________